pstron/blog/src/content/posts/archlinux-installation-and-configuration/index.md

 chsh -s /bin/zsh
 ```

-To install Hyprland and other, refer to the next [post](/posts/hyprland-installation-and-configuration).
+To install Hyprland and other related components, refer to the next [post](/posts/hyprland-setup-and-configuration).

 ## References